 I am an assistant professor of sociology at Ohio State University.
-My research is motivated primarily by theoretical questions surrounding the assignment and consequences of cultural classifications.
-This focus is reflected in my research on legitimacy, which examines how legitimacy and illegitimacy are evaluated (for examples, see here and here), established (e.g., here and here), and invoked (e.g., here), and how these classifications affect socially significant outcomes (e.g., here, here, here, and here).
+My research is motivated by intersecting theoretical, substantive, and methodological interests.
+My theoretical interests center on the assignment and consequences of cultural classifications.
+This is reflected in my research on legitimacy, which examines how legitimacy and illegitimacy are evaluated, established, and invoked, and how these classifications affect socially significant outcomes.

-I am also interested in methodology.
-I use a variety of methods in my work, including historical research, comparative analysis, quantitative network analysis, and statistical analysis, and I am broadly interested in multi- and mixed-methods approaches to social research.
-These interests motivate work advancing new methods and approaches to measurement (representative publications are available here), including a book project co-authored with David Melamed and Ronald Breiger titled Regression Inside Out, which is under contract with Cambridge University Press.
+As a comparative historical sociologist, I use a variety of methods including historical research, comparative methods, quantitative network analysis, and statistical analysis, and I am interested in multi- and mixed-methods approaches to social research.
+These interests also motivate research on new methodologies for comparative and relational analysis.